Keplyx/Source-Map-Renamer/README.md

-# Map Renamer [CSGO]
+# Source Map Renamer
 Map Renamer is a software made by Keplyx to help mappers in renaming their maps and all necessary files.
-It renames maps under the csgo directory, it will not rename the .vmf, so compile your map before trying to rename it.
+It renames maps under the game directory, it will not rename the .vmf, so compile your map before trying to rename it.

 **It doesn't rename packed files!
 Be sure to rename your map before packing files into it!**